bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/sympathyforptolemaic7823.markdown

 heliocentric model was essentially correct, people have forgotten that Copernicus Version 1.0 made crappy predictions.
-The first iterations of the heliocentric model did not match the accuracy of the hidebound doctrinaire old fart Ptolemaic system; this is what drove the resistance to the new model.
+The first iterations of the heliocentric model did not match the accuracy of the hidebound doctrinaire old fart Ptolemaic system; this is what fueled resistance to the new model.
 Far from being morons, the Ptolemians were just being good skeptical philosophers.
 Sun-centered models were not new even in the 15^th^ century.
 Aristarchus speculated about them around 200 BCE, and I'd bet big bucks the idea was old even then.
-Sun-centered models did not immediately catch on because theories must pay their way.
-A nice idea that doesn't feed you, (I'm looking at you Multiverse, and you too String Theory), will always be tossed aside for ones that do!
+Sun-centered models did not immediately catch on because *theories must pay their way.* A nice idea that doesn't feed you, (I'm looking at you Multiverse, and you too String Theory), will always be tossed aside for ones that do!
 Ptolemaic astronomy endured because it paid the bills and fed the hungry.